zain-ak/Advanced-Espresso-Practice-Application/README.md

 ###Incoming Intents

-When working with intents in test, `ActivityTestRule` changes, it'll now take in three parameters:
+When working with intents in Espresso, `ActivityTestRule` changes, it'll now take in three parameters:
  - _The class_ that was being used previously, this stays the same;
  - `touchMode`, essentially indicates whether the last interaction performed was with the touch screen.
 This will be set to _true_;
  - `launchActivity`, this is set to _false_ here because the activity is now not the default one as it was previously.
 Now you're going to be passing in an intent.